 A membership to Blue Harbinger Research is designed to help you manage your own investments.
 Members have access to investment idea reports, the individual holdings within our proprietary investment portfolios, and market outlook reports and updates.
 You can learn more about a Blue Harbinger research membership here:

-Minimize Costs.
 One of the core tenets of Blue Harbinger is to help investors avoid the high costs, hidden fees and conflicts of interest that are prevalent throughout the industry.
 For example, not everyone needs a full-service financial advisor (aka stock broker), especially considering all of the transparent and non-transparent fees that exist (e.g. 5% sales charges, management fees, 12b-1 fees, and unnecessary trading costs, to name a few).
-Also, most investors would be better off avoiding mutual funds because they tend to charge very high fees and they are tax inefficient.
-For example, they often take 1-2% percent of your money each year (for management fees), and most of them underperform over the long-term because they are over-diversified (i.e. they are "closet index funds" with inappropriately high fees and hidden trading costs); plus you lose control of when you take capital gains.
+Also, most investors would be better off avoiding mutual funds because they tend to charge very high fees, they are tax inefficient, and most of them underperform over the long-term because they are over-diversified (i.e. they are "closet index funds" with inappropriately high fees and hidden trading costs).
 Additionally, many investment advisors are simply not able to act in your best interest because of inherent conflicts of interest.
 For example, their arms are often being twisted by special interest groups to invest your money in a certain way.
 Also, many of them are simply acting in their own best interest, not yours.

 The Blue Harbinger Name and Logo:

-“Blue” is a reference to blue chips stocks—companies that have the ability to be profitable in good times and bad.
+The Blue Harbinger logo is a blue chip.
+Blue chip stocks are companies that have the ability to be profitable in good times and bad.
 “Harbinger” is anything that announces (and often foreshadows) a future event.
 For example, when a company is well-run, generates healthy cash flows, and trades at an attractive valuation—that’s often a harbinger of strong future stock price performance.
-The Blue Harbinger logo is a blue chip.
 The four leaf clover design on the logo is actually two betas.
 If you’ve ever studied finance in school, you know beta is a measure of market risk exposure.
 The other beta is for “B” in Blue, and there is a small “H” (at the bottom) for “Harbinger.”
 The alpha (in the middle of the logo) is the finance symbol representing market outperformance.